datastructures-js/set/README.md

 ```

 ### power
-applies cartesian product on the set itself.
-It projects the power concept on sets and also accepts a separator with default empty string value ''.
+applies cartesian product on the set itself and accepts a second param as a separator with default as empty string ''.

 ```js
 const x = new EnhancedSet(['A', 'B']);